Manchester United crest

 When it comes to investing, the share price of listed football clubs should in theory be driven by similar fundamentals to other companies – the outlook for future profits, as well as supply and demand.

-But in the four years since United won a trophy, it has slipped down to fourth in Forbes’ list.
-However, Nick Train, a fund manager at Lindsell Train and holder of Manchester United, says short term performance on the field is not a major concern as an investor.
+But football is an emotional game and this sometimes bleeds off the pitch and into the share price performance.
+However, Nick Train, fund manager at Lindsell Train and Manchester United shareholder, says short term performance on the field is not a major concern as an investor.

 Nick Train

-Take a look at Manchester United’s share price performance over the last three months on the graph below.
+Take a look at Manchester United’s share price performance over the last year on the graph below.
 It’s always important to remember that past performance is no indication of future results.

 Promoted